odoland/roboset/README.md

 Because of that, we can exploit the average of the three, of a 'set' will be an integer value.
 Or in other words, would be evenly divisible by three.

 Another thing to note is that for any two cards, the third is pre-determined.
 Because there is only one number possible that can make a number evenly divisible by 3 - which is the 'complement'.
-Because the third card is predetermined by the first two, this becomes a problem of just searching for the existence of that specific card generated from two cards - which reduces the time complexity from O(n^3) (finding combinations of three) into just finding combinations of two O(n^2) with the use of a HashMap for O(1) access.
+Because the third card is predetermined by the first two, this becomes a problem of just searching for the existence of that specific card generated from two cards - which reduces to just a problem of finding the "additive inverse" (in mod 3) of the sum of the first two.
+Reduces the amount of comparisons to just one, and also reduces the complexity.

-Computation of the third member is done as a simple computation O(1).

-**Future Features**

-2018/11/05
-Working on adapting the vision into working on real images - with various tints, glares obstructions!
-SVM/naive bayes classifier for fitting/predicting
-Simple CNN for object (card) detection to avoid screenshot error that's occuring for windows..
-I may need to do some aspect ratio modifications!